Two Strategies for a Quick Website Refresh

 You need to show your face on your website a lot more.

-I know a lot of people like to hide behind their product and say that all that matters is, the product (either physical or digital).
+I know many people like to hide behind their product and say that all that matters is, the product (either physical or digital).

 But you are wrong.